Set up Google Duo

 Use less data

-For unwanted calls, you can also block a phone number from calling you.
+To avoid unwanted calls, you can also block a phone number from calling you.